izyware/izy-proxy/README.md

 # Changelog

 ## V5
+* for pkgrunner implement methodnotfoundstatus
+    * now supporting ///pkg:module?method&forcepackagereload=1&methodnotfoundstatus=statuscode
+    * allow probing for existance of methods
+* add support for __chainProcessorConfig.__moduleSearchPaths
+    * doChain would only be able to locate module dependencies path resolver from root/modtask/... which is not practical
+* set outcome to the loaded module on chain.ldmod/ldpath
+    * this will allow loading of modules directly from the initial chain without having access to modtask.ldmod
 * allow local definition for modToPkgMap in the runpkg.__chainProcessorConfig
     * without this, modtask.ldmod('kernel/path').toInvokeString will fail for locally located modules (i.e. on disk imported vs. cloud imported)
     * the package names are used extensively for access control and customization. therefore we cannot assign arbitrary names to the packages